karafka/karafka/README.md

 **Note**: you need to ensure, that you have Kafka up and running and you need to configure Kafka seed_brokers in the ```karafka.rb``` file.

 If you need more details and know how on how to start Karafka with a clean installation, read the [Getting started page](https://github.com/karafka/karafka/wiki/Getting-started) section of our Wiki.

-## Support

-Karafka has a [Wiki pages](https://github.com/karafka/karafka/wiki) for almost everything.
-It covers the whole installation, setup and deployment along with other useful details on how to run Karafka.

-If you have any questions about using Karafka, feel free to join our [Gitter](https://gitter.im/karafka/karafka) chat channel.

-Karafka dev team also provides commercial support in following matters:

-- Additional programming services for integrating existing Ruby apps with Kafka and Karafka
-- Expertise and guidance on using Karafka within new and existing projects
-- Trainings on how to design and develop systems based on Apache Kafka and Karafka framework

-If you are interested in our commercial services, please contact [Maciej Mensfeld (maciej@coditsu.io)](mailto:maciej@coditsu.io) directly.

 ## Notice